Samnoyal/ToDoApp/README.md

 5. View the Live Application:

-   *After successful deployment, Render will provide a public URL where your application is live (e.g., https://flask-todo-app.onrender.com).*
+   *After successful deployment, Render will provide a public URL where your application is live **ToDo Application : [https://flask-todo-app.onrender.com](https://todoapp-r4s4.onrender.com].***
    *You can share this URL to give others access to your app.*

 ## Notes on Deployment